The Rahat Lab for Immunotherapy

 We focus on the following areas of research:

-- Immunotherapy targeting EMMPRIN
+- Immunotherapy targeting a novel epitope in EMMPRIN

 - Identifying unique biomarkers profiles that can assist in the evaluation of the dynamic inflammatory status of patients